BoooC/IC-Contest-Cell-Based/README.md

     - All patterns passed successfully.

 #### Grade A Standards for 2023:
-- [x] Gate-Level and RTL simulation must be completely accurate under a clock cycle of 8 ns.
+- [x] All test patterns have successfully passed both gate-level and RTL simulations under a clock cycle of 8 ns.
 - [x] Area < 37,000 um²

 ## 2022 : JAM (Jan Assignment Machine)